 - Enable or disable interactive and/or standard spot ad formats.

-have to pass before any linear ad can be shown to a viewer again.
-You can
+that have to pass before any linear ad can be shown to a viewer again.

-- Selecting always gives you the option to set the amount of seconds, or the percentage of the ad, after which the skip button appears.
+- Always: selecting this option allows you to set the amount of seconds, or the percentage of the ad, after which the skip button appears.

-- Selecting after first unique view gives you the option to reset view count after a certain time period.
-You can choose to reset on a scale from 1-48 hours.
+- Reset view count after a certain time period.
+You can choose to reset on a scale from 1 to 48 hours.

 - Configure time based breaks by selecting to limit break

-duration, and entering the maximum amount of seconds you want the
+duration and entering the maximum amount of seconds you want the

-break to last.
-For time based breaks, both maximum duration and
+ad break to last.
+For time based breaks, both maximum duration

-maximum number of ad positions have to be specified.
-The ad break
+and maximum number of ad positions have to be specified.
+The ad

-break ends when it reaches the specified duration, or when all its slots
+break ends when it reaches the specified duration, or when all